plrguez/NBlood/od-assets/readme.nblood.txt

 Game files
 ----------

-Put the game files in the '$HOME/.config/nblood' directory or in 'nblood' directory directory at the root of the external SDC card.
+Copy the game data files in the '$HOME/.config/nblood' directory or in 'nblood' directory at the root of the external SD Card.

 Video
 -----

-By default a 320x240 resolution is used.
+OD port try to detect the resolution to use, if it is not detected then 320x240 resolution is used.

-You can set the video resolution up to 640x480.
+For RetroFW a 320x240 resolution is used by default.

 Sound
 -----